 IRS Form 8857 allows you to request Innocent Spouse Relief status.
 This form covers the request entirely, with no additional forms needed.
 Approval of the request frees you from being held liable for the tax debt incurred by a former spouse or even a current spouse.
-You must meet specific guidelines such as not having shared bank accounts or proof that you didn't benefit from the money obtained through tax manipulation.
+You must meet specific guidelines such as proof that you didn’t benefit from the money obtained through tax manipulation.
 There are a few different types of relief that falls under this category, and finding the specific one for you is important.

 These points only touch on the basics behind the different tax relief programs available, and the specifics are very complex.
 Navigating the waters of tax debt is something that is almost impossible on your own.
 An experienced tax attorney can help you determine exactly what kind of relief program works the best for your situation and how to get the maximum amount of relief from your current tax burden.

 With over 20 years’ experience in tax law, Attorney Mary E. King is one of the leading tax attorneys in Florida and has helped countless Floridians escape the burden of tax debt.
 Contact Mary for a consultation to get started on your own tax relief programs.